nuzillard/KnapsackSearch/README.md

 `python mySDWriter.py`

 prints a simple demo of this module.
-It shows how RDKit writes a mol block for a molecule with electically charged atoms and how `mySDWriter.py` resets to 0 the valence information field.
+It shows how RDKit writes a mol block for a molecule with electrically charged atoms and how `mySDWriter.py` resets to 0 the valence information field.

 # Quick ACD DB with calculated experimental 13C NMR data